 Victoria Fisher, RN, NTP

-Victoria is the Senior Clinician at the Well of Life Center for Natural Health.
+Victoria is the Senior Clinician at the Well of Life Center for Holistic Healthcare.
 The Well of Life Center is a holistic wellness center that specializes in nutrition, chiropractic, massage services, and more.
-Celebrating their 11th year in business, the Well of Life Center has locations in Doylestown and Bethlehem, as well as a Spa & Fitness center in Ottsville, PA.
-For more information, please visit welloflifecenter.com.
+Victoria Fisher came to the Well of Life Center in August 2009 for the symptoms of migraines, chronic fatigue and poor quality of sleep.
+Since coming to the Well Victoria has experienced healing from migraines, increased energy, and improved over-all health.
+Victoria started working at the Well in April of 2010 as an Associate Clinician.

 The Funky Kitchen by Sarica Cernohous